 - Don’t cook in the tent.
 Firstly, there is a risk of fire, secondly, there are gases, and thirdly, condensation.
 From then on, heat damages the coating.

 - Also, sunscreen is a good idea, because the UV rays damage the material.

-You can also pimp the tightness of your hiking or camping tent.
+You can also pimp the tightness of your backpacking or camping tent.
 As mentioned, a tent pad is especially advisable for the ground.
-This is a simple tarpaulin, also known as a footprint in “technical jargon”.
+This is a simple tarpaulin, also known as a footprint in technical jargon.
 With a tarpaulin like this, you will definitely increase the water column of your tent floor.